 Grahame Sydney's interpretation of the goods shed made Wedderburn on modern day

 Wedderburn was at one time close to the centre of a thriving gold and coal mining area.
-Wedderburn made its mark on modern day New Zealand when painter Grahame Sydney painted ‘July on the Maniototo’; his interpretation of the Wedderburn goods shed over the harsh winter months.
+Wedderburn made its mark on modern day New Zealand when painter Grahame Sydney painted ‘July on the Maniototo’; his interpretation of the Wedderburn railway goods shed over the harsh winter months.
 This has become a well recognised painting of an iconic Central Otago structure.
-The shed is now being conserved and has been restored to its recognisable green colour.
+The shed is now restored to its original 'Railways' green colour.

 Experience the country lifestyle at Wedderburn.
 The Lodge and Cottages offer excellent accommodation situated at the top of the Otago Central Rail Trail.
 This is a very popular stop on the Rail Trail.Rates: